TV-Rename/tvrename/tools.md

 `Add` (or Drag-and-Drop) folders to the ***Folders:*** tab.
 Click the `Check >>` button, and TV Rename will recursively search through the new folders looking for new tv shows.
 Once this is complete and if anything is found, the ***Scan Results*** tab will appear, populated with the paths to any newly found shows, it will also identify the folder structure of the show ("Flat" - everything in one folder or "Folder per season").

-Click the `Auto ID All` button and TV Rename will try and identify the newly found shows using cached data from the TVDB.
+Click the `Auto ID All` button and TV Rename will try and identify the newly found shows using cached data from TheTVDB.
 If the show is found the "Show" and "thetvdb code" colums will be populated.
-If a show isn't being matched or is being incorrectly identified highlight the row in question and use the `Edit` button to perform a manual search of the TVDB, and for a more in-depth interrogation you can use the `Visit TVDB` button which will launch a web browser targeting the shows page or `Open Folder` which will open the selected folder in Windows Explorer.
+If a show isn't being matched or is being incorrectly identified highlight the row in question and use the `Edit` button to perform a manual search of [TheTVDB](http://thetvdb.com "Visit TheTVDB.com"), and for a more in-depth interrogation you can use the `Visit TVDB` button which will launch a web browser targeting the shows page or `Open Folder` which will open the selected folder in Windows Explorer.

 Clicking `Remove` will remove the highlighted row from the New Shows list, however it will be re-detected in the next run of "Auto ID All".